fox4snce/sparse-moe-benchmark/README.md

 make quick        # Windows: .\make.bat quick
 ```

+**Reproducibility Guarantee**: All benchmarks use locked GPU clocks, deterministic settings, and 200+ iterations for ±2% run-to-run variance.
+See `run_benchmark.py` for the bulletproof methodology.

 ## Tokenization: Simple, Reproducible, and Swappable

 This repo uses a simple, rule-based tokenizer (`SimpleTokenizer` in `simple_tokenizer.py`) for all benchmarks.
 It splits on whitespace and punctuation, lowercases text, and requires no external files or dependencies.
 This ensures zero setup and perfect reproducibility for anyone cloning the repo.